michaeluno/amazon-auto-links/readme.txt

 - Fixed a bug that category units did not show the updated date in the price disclaimer text.
 - Removed some array key elements and local variables passed to the template file which has been kept for backward-compatibility.
 - Removed legacy code for v2 or earlier.
+- Deprecated the `Item Format` unit option for the new `Output Formats` unit option that support item format option per template.

-= 3.12.0 - 02/05/2020 =- Added the `Keywords to Exclude` unit option for the `Contextual` unit type.
+= 3.12.0 - 02/05/2020 =
+- Added the `Keywords to Exclude` unit option for the `Contextual` unit type.
 - Optimized the caching mechanism to compress data.

 = 3.11.1 - 01/29/2020 =